TheAlgorithms/Python/linear_algebra/README.md

 # Linear algebra library for Python

-This module contains some useful classes and functions for dealing with linear algebra in python 2.
+This module classes and functions for linear algebra in python 2.

 ---